Frequently Asked Questions

 - My Quantity Discounts and Better Together modules have been downloaded over 20,000 times each.
 If you look at the total download statistics for That Software Guy's contributions, you'll see my contributions have been downloaded over 150,000 times as of January, 2017.

-- I have been doing commercial software development for over 25 years.
+- I have been doing commercial software development for 30 years.

 - I have a proven track record of delivering highly functional software.